What happens if I am sexually abused on my college campus? South Florida Criminal Defense Attorney offers advice

 Take a deep breath, and here’s your first step

-First and foremost, once you are in a safe place you should report the crime to the city or town police.
+First and foremost, once you are in a safe place you should report the sexual assault crime to the city or town police.
 They will be instrumental in ensuring steps take place that provide you with safety and comfort while on campus and wherever the crime occurred.
 The police will also help you press charges against the assaulter.

 Then if you choose, you can report the crime to your school.
 Most schools have systems in place to combat sexual assault and will be more than willing to get involved.
 This could include therapeutic resources, support groups, or maybe moving you to another area on campus.
+If the abuser was a student at your same school, the university should also launch an investigation and punish or expel the student who was involved in sexual abuse.

 Certainly, your school should have sexual assault resources and likely some free counseling options to help you.
 These are great resources that should certainly be taken advantage of.